Spreading knowledge in the true spirit of sport, friendship, respect, fair play and peace

 Currently she is an Executive Member of the Tshwane Sport Council and a member of the Gauteng Coaches Commission.
 She is a qualified sport facilitator, assessor and moderator at ETDP-SETA.

-SAMANTHA PENNELLS – PROJECT MANAGER has always had a passion for children and working in the outdoors.
+SAMANTHA PENNELLS – OPERATIONS AND MONITORING & EVALUATION MANAGER has always had a passion for children and working in the outdoors.
 Not only has she excelled in sports like athletics, netball and cricket but she has also represented South Africa numerous times in Clay Target Shooting from the age of 16 years old.

 Through hard work and training she also received Tshwane University’s Sport Woman of the Year in 2009.
 Samantha has also had aspirations to compete and qualify for the Olympic Games but due to a shoulder injury, that put her back to only doing the sport as a hobby.
 She also currently holds the South African Ladies Champion.